Improving the Efficiency of Variationally Enhanced Sampling with Wavelet-Based Bias Potentials: Results and Discussion

 So far we have estimated the FES directly from the bias potential.
 An alternative way to obtain the FES is through reweighting.
 In fact, it is always a good practice to estimate the FES both directly from the bias potential and via reweighting and compare the results.
 The reweighting procedure assumes that the bias potential (i.e., the weights) is quasi-stationary.
 Therefore, we can expect the wavelets to perform better in this respect.

-In panel \textbf{c} of Figure~\ref{fig:CaCO3_delta_F}, we show the free energy difference values obtained from reweighted FESs every 10 ps while we show the average and the standard deviation over the last nanosecond in panel \textbf{d}.
+In panel \textbf{c} of Figure~\ref{fig:CaCO3_delta_F}, we show the free energy difference values obtained from reweighted FESs every 10 ps.
+As before we calculate the average and the standard deviation over the last nanosecond and present it in panel \textbf{d} of Figure~\ref{fig:CaCO3_delta_F}, while numerical values are given in Table S1 in the SI\@.
 We can see that there are much smaller fluctuations in the free energy difference for all of the simulations as compared to panel \textbf{b}.
-All of the wavelet results agree well within each other while there is more spread for the Chebyshev polynomial and the metadynamics simulations, but as before the spread is within 1 kJ/mol.
+All of the wavelet results agree well with each other and when combined yield a numerical estimate of 9.13 $\pm$ 0.04 kJ/mol (see Table S1 in the SI).
+There is more spread for the Chebyshev polynomial and the metadynamics simulations, but as before all simulations agree within 1 kJ/mol.
 The reweighted metadynamics values tend to be lower than values obtained directly from the bias potential in panel \textbf{b} and closer to the wavelet results.
 As for the results obtained directly from the bias potential, we can conclude for the reweighted results that the wavelet perform the best when considering the difference between independent simulations and fluctuations within runs.

 Overall for the calcium carbonate association, we find that the wavelet basis functions exhibit excellent performance.
 The wavelets result in considerably better convergence behavior than the Chebyshev polynomials.
 The wavelet simulations also show better convergence behavior than the metadynamics simulations.